The Widths of Strict Outerconfluent Graphs: Discussion

 \section{Discussion}

 We have shown that the clique-width of strict outerconfluent graphs is unbounded, but our lower bound proves only sublogarithmic clique-width.
 It would be of interest to determine how quickly the clique-width can grow, as a function of the number of vertices.
+Many important graph optimization problems, including all problems expressible in the MSO$_1$ form of monadic second-order logic, can be solved efficiently for the graphs of bounded clique-width \citep{CouMakRot-TCS-00}, and our result presents an obstacle to the application of these techniques on strict outerconfluent graphs.
+If we could prove a superlogarithmic lower bound, it would cause algorithms whose dependence on clique-width is exponential to have a superpolynomial overall time bound, creating a greater barrier to their use.

-In the other direction, we have shown that the twin-width of these graphs is bounded, but because our proof goes through a counting argument it does not provide a direct construction of a low-twin-width decomposition, and the bound that it provides on twin-width is large.
+In the other direction, we have shown that the twin-width of these graphs is bounded.
+This enables the application to these graphs of fixed-parameter-tractable algorithms for graphs of bounded treewidth, including algorithms for first-order model checking \citep{TW1} and for finding a graph coloring with a number of colors within a constant factor of the maximum clique size \citep{TW3}.
+However, because our proof goes through a counting argument, it does not provide a direct construction of a low-twin-width decomposition, and the bound that it provides on twin-width is large.
 It would be of interest to find an alternate proof with a better bound on twin-width.

 It is natural to try to extend our twin-width bound to more general classes of confluent graphs.
-The full class of all confluent graphs is out of reach, because it includes the interval graphs~\cite{DicEppGoo-JGAA-05}, and these do not form a small class: even when counting the $n$-vertex interval graphs as unordered, undirected graphs their number is exponential in $n\log n$~\cite{YanPip-PAMSB-17}.
+The full class of all confluent graphs is out of reach, because it includes the interval graphs \citep{DicEppGoo-JGAA-05}, and these do not form a small class: even when counting the $n$-vertex interval graphs as unordered, undirected graphs their number is exponential in $n\log n$ \citep{YanPip-PAMSB-17}.
 We remark that this bound, together with our methods for converting counting problems on confluent drawings to plane graphs, can be used to show that some confluent drawings require $\Omega(n\log n)$ tracks; we omit the details.
 The strict confluent drawings produce a small class of unordered graphs by the same reasoning as \cref{lem:small}, but we do not know of a natural ordering for these graphs under which they are hereditary.
 On the other hand, the (non-strict) outerconfluent drawings naturally form a hereditary class of ordered graphs, by the same reasoning as \cref{cor:hereditary}, but we do not know whether they are small.

 Many of the other known width parameters are either unbounded when clique-width is unbounded, or bounded when twin-width is bounded.
 Thus, our results settle whether these parameters are bounded on the strict outerconfluent graphs.
 However, it may be of interest to consider other width parameters in connection with other forms of confluent drawing.